wpilibsuite/frc-docs/source/docs/software/commandbased/binding-commands-to-triggers.rst

   .. code-tab:: c++

-    frc::JoystickButton exampleButton(&exampleStick, 1); // Creates a new JoystickButton object for button 1 on exampleStick
+    frc2::JoystickButton exampleButton(&exampleStick, 1); // Creates a new JoystickButton object for button 1 on exampleStick

 Binding a command to a JoystickButton